ros2/design/articles/100_ament.md

 #### Building within a single CMake context

-catkin allows to build multiple packages within a single CMake context (using `catkin_make`).
+catkin allows users to build multiple packages within a single CMake context (using `catkin_make`).
 While this significantly speeds up the process it is not scalable at large.
 This is due to the fact that all packages share the same CMake namespace.
 Therefore the package might have colliding target names or fail to build correctly due to side effects between the packages.